shrektan/DT-load-balancer/README.md

 # An example to illustrate deploying DT under a load balancer

 There're a lot of questions about the server-side processing mode of DT can't work well with a load balancer.
 I believe the reason is the DT table in the browser needs to POST an Ajax request to the original server in order to update the data.
-So my suggestion is always to enable the stick session of the load balancer.
+So my suggestion is always to enable the sticky session of the load balancer.

 However, users still report that my suggestion fails.
 Finally, I decide to set up an example about this so that I can be confident to say that the issue is not caused by DT.